Engaging Men is…

 It is through relationships and shared values with individuals, groups, communities, and institutions that our efforts to engage men become meaningful and sustainable; and it is through men’s relationships with their families, workplaces, communities, other men, and themselves that they can create positive change.

-Trauma and healing are principal
+Trauma and healing are principal.

-The process is the program
+The process is the program.

-The Role of Men in Ending GBV
+The Role of Men in Ending Violence

-- All men can play meaningful roles in the movement to end gender-based violence through healing and action, whether as fathers, coaches, colleagues, siblings, elected officials, and beyond.
+- All men can play meaningful roles in the movement to end violence through healing and action, whether as fathers, coaches, colleagues, siblings, elected officials, and beyond.

 Men can: